Robert C

 Truth and Premiss Adequacy.
 In Tindale, Hansen, Blair, Hansen and Pinto, Argumentation and its Applications.
 CD-ROM published by Ontario Society for the Study of Argumentation, 2002.

 Emotions and Reasons.
-Paper delivered at OSSA 2011 - this is the full version, as it is to appear in the Proceedings of the conference..
+Paper delivered at OSSA 2011 - this is the full version, as it appears in the Proceedings of that conference.

 Understanding 'Probably (draft) - as revised Feb.
 22, 2010.
 Based on a paper delivered at OSSA 2007; an extended abstract of that conference paper can found in the proceedings for OSSA 2007 under the title "'Probably' and other modal qualifiers."